 Overall suggestion: Think about photo opportunities and consider what is appropriate dress for you in that scenario.

-Yes, there will be some designated handicapped parking at events on Campus as well as at the Findlay Toyota Center.
+Yes, there will be some designated accessible parking at events on Campus as well as at the Findlay Toyota Center.
 Look for traditionally marked spaces at both locations as well as signage and/or traffic directors.
-All vehicles using these spaces must have a temporary ERAU handicapped pass (obtained from the Dean of Students Office) or an official placard and/or handicapped plate.
+All vehicles using these spaces must have a temporary ERAU accessible pass (obtained from the Dean of Students Office) or an official placard and/or accessible plate.